livingdocsIO/documentation/roadmap/concepts/migrations.md

 Changes in the metadata are generally not subject to migrations.
 Existing metadata is saved on a document and remains even if the metadata extractor entry was removed.
 The more relevant question in this regard is whether the document contains all the metadata information that the frontend requires.
 A (possibly versioned) validation of this required metadata should be introduced in the publishing process, i.e., documents should only be allowed for publication if they fulfill all metadata requirements from the frontend.
 Such a metadata validation does currently not exist.
-It could be added to the design specification (e.g., as "requiredMetadata").
+It could be added to the design specification (e.g., as "requiredMetadata") or the space.

 #### Component Properties

 These are properties that define the visual behavior of a component.
 Examples are the left and right floating properties on images.
-Properties are defined in the configuration of a design and are "instantiated" on each component that should be able to use it.
+Properties are defined in the configuration of a design.

 Adding new properties or property values is not a breaking change and requires no further action.
 Changing or removing a property is also not a breaking change, however it might change the visual representation of a component.
 If a user sets an image to be left-floating and the left-floating property is removed, then the image will be just rendered at its default position (in the middle).
 This does not break the document, i.e., prevents it from opening or displaying, but it removes the intention of the user who set it as left-floating.
 A migration might be used here but it is not required.

-#### Metadata (editor part)
+#### Metadata (Custom Metadata)

 This is metadata that is set explicitly in the editor using custom code.
 Examples are a future publication date or tags.
-The migration relevance for this kind of metadata is equivalent to the one from the design.
+The migration relevance for this kind of metadata is equivalent to the one from the design, i.e., it is not subject to migrations.

-#### Publication Data
+#### Livingdocs Publication Data

 This data comes directly with a publication.
 Examples are the publication date or the id of the document.
 The migration relevance for this data is equivalent to the metadata (i.e, only concerns frontends).